QuentinRa/blog.quentinra.dev/programming-languages/web/others/seo/index.md

 #### Canonical URLs

-It could be that two URLs are actually the same page.
+It could be that two URLs are leading to the same page.
 For instance, `https://example.com` and `https://example.com/index.php`.
-You need to tell search engines that the former is the same as the later.
-For both, you need to return the same canonical URL.
+You need to inform search engines, by setting the same canonical URL for both.

 ```php!
 header("Link: <https://example.com/index.php>; rel=\"canonical\"");